kcoderhtml/grolf/README.md

 ~Use the docker-compose file to run the app in production~

+> [!TIP]
-I found out the hard way that prisma and docker don't mix very well; I'm sure there's probably someone who has developed a bunch better system for deployment but my current solution is to just use a local (`~/.config/systemd/user/grolf.service`) systemctl service file and run in on the bare metal with bun directly.
+> I found out the hard way that prisma and docker don't mix very well; I'm sure there's probably someone who has developed a bunch better system for deployment but my current solution is to just use a local (`~/.config/systemd/user/grolf.service`) systemctl service file and run in on the bare metal with bun directly.

 ```ini
 [Unit]